-- Review business partner agreements submitted by interested partners; - Provide recommendations to WSAC staff on future partnerships; - Authorize business partner designation;
+- Review business partner agreements submitted by interested partners; - Provide recommendations to WSAC staff on future partnerships; - Recommend business partner designation to the WSAC Board of Directors;

 - The WSAC President shall serve as the chair of the Committee. - Decisions shall be made via a 2/3 majority of those members present to take a vote.
 Absent a majority, the group shall be empowered to forward and discuss the full range of options and perspectives discussed by the Committee; - Summary discussion points, recommendations and action items from the meetings will be documented by WSAC staff.